Flocking Frequently Asked Questions

 The surface preparation will determined the success of the adherence of the Ure-Glue and the finished product.
 After surface preparation, process immediately to prevent contamination.
 Typically just degreasing with Dawn and a soft brush, drying, followed by light sanding if needed is sufficient and blowing off any dust or particles is sufficient.
 Do not handle with hands places prepared for application.
 Hand have a lot of oils and contaminants.
 On decoys, the necks or places where they are grabbed need extra cleaning and preparation.

-ALWAYS do test spots.
-Practice test spots will save you a lot of grief, to ensure the surface will allow the glue to adhere.
+the surface will allow the glue to adhere.
 If the paint is coming off, all loose paint must be removed and the surface will need extra treatment, probably being flamed or a primer.
 Instructions come with the glue.

 Do I have to remove the old flock on a decoy or surface?